The Crochet Puff Stitch will soon be added to your repertoire if you haven’t already.

 Not only is it aesthetically pleasing, it also makes the yarn that you are working with slightly thicker, which means that you stay warmer on those chilly nights.

-Follow along for our full written tutorial and video tutorial on the crochet puff stitch!
+Follow along for our full written and video free crochet puff stitch tutorial!

 All you need for the puff stitch is yarn, a hook and some scissors.
 You have a few different options for the yarn, including 100% acrylic, wool/acrylic blends, silks and cottons.